-Once while still in high school, I sent a letter along with a $5 check to The New England Digital Corporation requesting a copy of The Incredible Sounds of Synclavier II, the demo LP for their formidable Synclavier II synthesizer.
-The company’s tagline made the bold assertion that this would be “the last synthesizer you’ll ever need” and like everyone else, I believed them.
+Once while still in high school, I sent a $5 check to The New England Digital Corporation requesting a copy of The Incredible Sounds of Synclavier II, the demo LP for their formidable Synclavier II synthesizer.
+The company tagline read “the last synthesizer you’ll ever need” and like everyone else, I believed them.
 But I also wanted to hear the thing.

 But it didn’t end there.
 It also included a 16-bit computer system, which elevated the thing to an entirely new level of awesome.
 Altogether, the Synclavier II was more than just a synthesizer: it was a wave sampler, a music scoring system (staff notation), and a multi-track sequencer all in one.

 There was just the small matter of cost.
 Basic models started at $15,000 with the full-blown versions priced at over $300,000.
 That’s in 1983 dollars, mind you.
 With that same small fortune (about $750,000 today), one could have purchased seven Steinway D concert grands, not to mention a house or two.
 Needless to say, I was never going to own one.

 Today I unearthed my copy of this album and was immediately awed by its BLUE-ness.
 Most keyboard demo records of that era were flimsy tear-out 45s placed in trade magazines.
 New England Digital chose to produce a double-side colored vinyl LP instead.
 (First rule of luxury: marketing materials should be on par with the item being sold.)
 I found copies of this record selling online for around $50.

 A small irony here.
 While the demo record has enjoyed a 10-fold increase in value, the synthesizer itself didn’t fare so well.
 Current street price, if you can find any that still work, is roughly $5000-$10000, or 1/30th of their original value (here’s one on ebay).